lodeguns/ZED-3D-Aruco/README.md

 ## Lincense
 The SDK example is implemented by ZED and follow its licence.

-The modifications are developed by Francesco Bardozzo (fbardozzo@unisa.it) in the NeuRoNe Lab @ University of Salerno, IT
+The modifications are developed by Francesco Bardozzo(fbardozzo@unisa.it) in the NeuRoNe Lab@University of Salerno,IT

 The project supported by the ValueBiotech - Milano, IT